 On the travel front, it was an amazing year – no doubt.
 It’s easy to forget events throughout the year as they become memories, especially when you’re feeling down.
 I didn’t realize I had done so much in 2016 until I started writing this post.
 It made me feel great about myself… and reminded me that this is exactly the reason why I keep a blog!

 So without further ado, here are my travel highlights of the year:

 1. Exploring parts of Japan that is not Tokyo, for once.

 Since my maiden trip to Japan two years ago, I have visited Tokyo and its surrounding regions twice.
 In 2016 I finally got to branch out and visit other regions – Kansai in one trip with friends and Kyushu in another trip with cheaptickets.sg.

 It’s no secret I have always been fond of this land of rising sun.
 However what made Japan really memorable is that in the Kansai trip I met up with my best friend Kat, whom I’ve known since we were 18 but haven’t seen face-to-face after i left Los Angeles 8 years ago.
 Despite the thousands of miles and fifteen hours difference, we managed to keep in touch via messaging app almost every single day for all these years – an extremely rare quality of friendship.
-The only other person I do this with is Serena who now lives in New York, but we usually meet up every year for a trip.

 I also got to check off several bucketlist items – visiting Japan during Hanami (Sakura) season, seeing the torii gates at Fushimi Inari, visiting Nagasaki and Hiroshima for the Atomic Bomb history lessons, and a roadtrip at a foreign country.